fabiangunzinger/causal-inference-notes/chapters/power.md

 ## Rule of thumb for sample size

-For alpha = 0.05, power = 0.8, and a two-sided test with equal allocation to two variants, required sample size is approximately:
+For alpha = 0.05, power = 0.8, and a two-sided test with equal allocation to two variants, required sample size per variant is approximately:

 $$
 n \approx \frac{16\sigma^2}{\tau^2},
 $$

 where $\sigma^2$ is the sample variance and $\tau$ is the tretment effect (this is not known, but we can use the MDES).

+The formula straighforwardly comes from @eq-power, using 1.96 for $t_\alpha$, 0.84 for $t_{1 - \beta}$, and 0.5 for $P$.

 ## Best practices